herrerovir/herrerovir/README.md

 ## 🛠️ What's Next?

-I’m always working on something new — follow along as I keep learning, building, and sharing projects that blend code, design, and storytelling.
+I’m always exploring new ideas, building, experimenting, and sharing projects that mix code, design, and storytelling.

 🎯 *Let’s connect!
-If you’re into data, ML, or just cool visualizations — I’d love to hear from you.*
+If you're into data, ML, or just cool visualizations, let’s chat!*